Capital Markets: Definition, Types & Functions

 Preferred stockholders also benefit from a higher dividend rate than common stockholders.
 At the same time, their dividend is also the last to be cut – meaning a company that’s experiencing financial difficulty will cut common stock dividends first.

 Preferred stocks act in the same way as common stocks – you can buy them through a broker.
 They also represent ownership of the company.
 However, whilst common stocks have voting rights, preferred stocks do not.
 Stocks are just one of the options on the list of accredited investor opportunities.

 So preferred stocks are very similar to common stocks but are similar to bonds in the fact that the owner receives a fixed rate of income over a period of time.
 Yet they also have similarities with common stock in the fact that they represent part of the company.

-General FAQs on Capital Markets
+Capital Markets FAQs